Tek Eye Logo

 Organising Tools

 In-depth research requires discipline and organisation for efficient results, and reduced stress.
 Software tools can be a great help.
-Try a few tools to see which ones seem intuitive to use for your research work.
+Try a few tools to see which ones seem intuitive to use in your research work.

 • Mendeley references and datasets manager, online and computer client app.